Ayaaannn-0/Scrutin/README.md

 ## The Solution

-Scrutin scans your phone's hardware via ADB, fetches official specs (Featherless AI with MobileAPI fallback), compares them with AI-assisted validation, and flags anything suspicious — in plain language anyone can understand.
+Scrutin scans your phone's hardware via ADB, fetches official specs (Featherless AI with MobileAPI as fallback), compares them with AI-assisted validation, and flags anything suspicious — in plain language anyone can understand.

 ## Features